Murtnowski/GMap-JSlicer/README.md

 Eventually when Web Workers get better support for Canvas, we will use them to improve performance.

+Also on some mobile device won't load images over a cerain size.
+The iPhone is limited to width * height ≤ 3 * 1024 * 1024

 See it in the wild: http://gvgmaps.com/